 Click Next → Edit Settings.
 Set hostname (pidev), username, and password.
 Under the Services tab, tick Enable SSH.
 Leave WiFi unconfigured — use Ethernet.

 Insert the SD card, plug in Ethernet, connect USB-C power.
-Wait 90 seconds — first boot is slower while it applies your settings.
+Wait up to two minutes — first boot is slower while it applies your settings.
 Then from your laptop terminal:

 ping pidev.localOnce you see replies, connect:

 ssh yourusername@pidev.localReplace yourusername with the username you set in Imager.
-Type yes at the host key prompt.
+Type yes at the host key prompt — your laptop is saving the Pi's identity.
+You'll only see this prompt once.
 The cursor will not move when you type your password — that is normal.

 Always update before configuring hardware. full-upgrade handles kernel and firmware — do not use upgrade.

-sudo apt update && sudo apt full-upgrade -yLet it complete, then reboot:
+sudo apt update && sudo apt full-upgrade -yLet it complete fully, then reboot:

 sudo rebootSSH session will close.
-Wait 30 seconds, then reconnect.
+Wait 30 seconds, then reconnect with ssh yourusername@pidev.local.

 Do not skip this step.
 The Seeed dual M.2 HAT uses a PCIe switch chip (ASM2806) that requires specific overlay configuration.
 Without it, the NVMe or Hailo-8 — or both — will not be recognised.